marencc/intSiteCaller_update/README.md

 Specific versioning analysis has not yet been performed.

-Additionally, BLAT code requires the availability of the `gfClient` and `gfServer` commands.  `gfClient/gfServer` are available on PMACS at `/opt/software/blatSrc/v35/bin/x86_64`, however are not included in the default `PATH`.
-These files will need to be added to the user's default `PATH` in order to successfullly run BLAT alignments.
+Additionally, BLAT code requires the availability of the `blat` and `python` command.  `blat` is available on PMACS at `/opt/software/blatSrc/v35/bin/x86_64`, however is not included in the default `PATH`.
+This directory will need to be added to the user's default `PATH` in order to successfullly run BLAT alignments.

 `intSiteCaller` confirms the presence of all dependancies and will throw an error if a dependancy is not met.